 Livraria Lello Bookstore, Photo Credit: Porto Convention and Visitors Bureau CC BY-NC-ND – Associação de Turismo do Porto e Norte, AR

 Tramway – Though typically found in Portugal's older cities, this combination transportation system/tourist attraction is highly reminiscent of San Francisco's trolley system.
-Line 1 (Coast Line) goes from Passeio Alegre, along the river and into the City Centre.
-The trolleys are more touristic than practical but still worth a trip.
+Line 1 (Coast Line) runs from Passeio Alegre along the river and into the city center.
+The trolleys are more touristic than practical but still worth a ride.

-Bolhao Outdoor Market – the perfect quick stop for cake, coffee, and other assorted examples of beloved local favorites.
-It's a little bit hidden, so keep your eyes peeled for a mysterious staircase.
+Bolhao Outdoor Market – The perfect quick stop for cake, coffee, and other assorted examples of beloved local favorites.
+It's a little hidden, so keep your eyes peeled for a mysterious staircase.
+Book tour →

-Hop on Hop off Bus Tours – bus tours aren’t always our favorite but admittedly, they are sometimes a good way to get a good overview of the city if you only have a single day for sightseeing.
-You can easily get to know the city quickly (plus visit a Port wine cellar) and jump on and off throughout the day to visit various sites of interest.
-You can buy online in advance for and find stops throughout the city center.
-This is easily helpful in Porto since the city has so many hills.
+Hop on Hop off Bus Tours –Bus tours aren’t always our favorite, but admittedly, they are sometimes a good way to get an overview of the city if you only have a single day for sightseeing.
+You can quickly get to know the city (plus visit a Port wine cellar) while hopping on and off throughout the day to visit various sites of interest.
+Tickets can be purchased online in advance, and stops can be found throughout the city center.
+This is especially helpful in Porto, as the city has so many hills.
 Book tour →

-Beaches – Porto has many beaches just a short walk from the center.
-Alternatively you can catch the tram or 500 bus.
-Along the sandy coast you'll find everyone from surfers to sunbathers.
+Porto has many beaches—none are “gay beaches,” though—just a short walk from the center.
+Alternatively, you can catch the tram or 500 bus from the center to reach them.
+Along the sandy coast, you'll find everyone from surfers to sunbathers.

 Porto Gay Tours